 Webb’s camera takes on the role of a stage manager, placing its subjects and directing the light while hiding other spaces in blackness.
 Plot lines can be guessed at but not known for sure.
 For example, a dramatic scene—depicting a possibly dead man on the street and the shocked grief of onlookers who may be family—leaves us with far more questions than answers.

 La Calle is not trying to tell us one specific thing about Mexico; Webb doesn’t have an argument.
 Rather, he presents a series of scenes—rich human and urban landscapes filled with social and natural interactions—that leave us to make up our own minds.
 Interspersed between the photographs are short pieces of text by noted Mexican and Mexican-American authors, who offer their own reflections on the nature of the street life that Webb explores with his camera.
 In the end, the photographer himself offers us plenty of material through which to explore and imagine ourselves in these distant, yet enchanting, worlds.

-Editors’ Note: The 2nd annual Magnum Photography Awards are now open for entries!
-Alec Soth, David Hurn and Susan Meiselas—all Magnum photographers—will be judging entries alongside experts from National Geographic, Aperture and more.
-There are also a number of great awards.
-You can find out more about the competition on its Call for Entries.
+Editors’ Note: The 5th annual LensCulture Street Photography Awards are open for submissions.
+We’re delighted that Alex Webb is on the jury, along with seven other important jurors from around the world.
+There are also a number of great awards and benefits for everyone who enters.
+You can find out more about the competition on its Call for Entries page.